-In normal muscle operation, there are various forms of muscle contraction, which include isometric, isotonic, concentric, and eccentric contraction of the muscle.
-A strain is a contraction-induced injury, but we go into more detail about this in the next section.
+In normal muscle operation, various forms of muscle contraction include isometric, isotonic, concentric, and eccentric contraction of the muscle.
+A strain is a contraction-induced injury, but we discuss this in the next section.

-Athletes are among the most frequent sufferers of muscle injuries because of the intensity and speed with which they move their bodies during contact sports, in particular.
+Athletes are among the most frequent sufferers of muscle injuries because of the intensity and speed with which they move their bodies during contact sports.

-It is very common to hear that a runner of a football player is out because of some damage to their muscle.
+It is common to hear that a runner or a football player is out because of some damage to their muscle.
 The risk of an injury to the muscle is also higher when an athlete switches up their exercise plan and goes into more intense training.

 Let’s start with muscle strain: this happens when there is a tear in the muscle fibers, which can either be partial or complete.
 A strain or tear might occur before a major game or in preparation for the upcoming sporting season.

-Young athletes in particular are frequently suffering from recreational sports-related muscle injury coupled with scar tissue build up.
+In particular, young athletes frequently suffer from recreational sports-related muscle injury coupled with scar tissue buildup.
 These players also experience a high risk of damage to the injured muscle as their tendons and joints are often still developing physically.

 But they may foolishly try to push themselves to the same level of physical activity as professional athletes, sometimes worsening a partial tear.
 These victims may foolishly think isometric exercises and a few weeks off will be enough to return to normal strength after suffering hamstring injuries.

-The sad truth, is, if they play sports again, this won’t be their weakest point!
-Lower limbs in particular will need medical care and possibly magnetic resonance imaging photos before these or other sports can be played with confidence.
+The sad truth is that this won’t be their weakest point if they play sports again!
+Lower limbs, in particular, will need medical care and possibly magnetic resonance imaging photos before these or other sports can be played confidently.

 The are three main places where muscle strains can occur, and they may happen within the muscle, where the tendon attaches to the bone, or more commonly, where the muscle and tendon meet and form a junction.

-Not all muscle injuries are the same, and there are three grades of injury to the muscle that we might encounter after getting hurt.
-Having these distinct categories helps to differentiate according to the severity and the requirements for treating the condition.
+Not all muscle injuries are the same, and we might encounter three grades of injury to the muscle after getting hurt.
+We have these distinct categories that help to differentiate according to the severity and the requirements for treating the condition.

-To assess the severity of a muscle strain and any related damage, medical professionals look at what the person has lost in terms of their range of motion and their strength.
+To assess the severity of a muscle strain and any related damage, medical professionals look at what the person has lost regarding their range of motion and strength.

 The grading and assessment of the muscle strain can also give us a rough idea of how long the recovery period might be.
-The more severe the tissue damage, the longer the person is going to need to finish the full healing process, and in the case of athletes, this can affect their ability to get back in the game and the season.
+The more severe the tissue damage, the longer the person will need to finish the entire healing process, and in the case of athletes, this can affect their ability to get back in the game and the season.

 There are three categories (grades) of sprains and muscle strains.
 And you can learn more about each of them below.
 The best way to determine the exact extent and severity of the injury to the hamstring, muscle soft tissue, and connective tissue around the muscles is through a clinical examination by a medical professional.